-Creating an SSH user key
+Creating SSH user keys

-To create an SSH key and assign it to a user:
+To create SSH keys and assign them to a user:

 - 1 From the menu, select Server > Hosts.
-The Hosts page opens. - 2 Select the host to which the user for whom you want to create a key belongs by clicking on the hyperlinked host name.
+The Hosts page opens. - 2 Select the host of the user for whom you want to create SSH keys by clicking on the hyperlinked host name.
 The Host Settings page opens. - 3 From the left navigation menu, select Users.
-The Users page opens.

-- 4 Select the user for whom you want to create a key by clicking on the hyperlinked username.
-The Edit User page appears. - 5 Next to SSH user key, click Select.
-The Select SSH Key page opens. - 6 Click Create.
-The Create SSH User Key page opens. - 7 Enter the appropriate information for each of the fields. - Name.
+The Users page opens. - 4 Select the user for whom you want to create keys by clicking on the hyperlinked username.
+The Edit User page appears. - 5 Next to SSH user key, click Manage.
+The SSH User Keys page opens. - 6 Click Add.
+The Select SSH User Key page appears. - 7 Click Create.
+The Create SSH User Key page opens. - 8 Enter the appropriate information for each of the fields. - Name.
 Enter a name for the key.
 This name is for your reference and is never displayed to users. - Type (RSA by default).
 Select the type of key, DSA or RSA, that you want to generate. - Passphrase (optional).
-Enter a passphrase to encrypt the key. - Key size.
+Enter a passphrase to encrypt the key. - Confirm Passphrase (optional).
+Enter the passphrase again to confirm. - Key size.
 Select the key size for the key.
-A higher key size creates a more secure key, but takes longer to generate. - 8 Click Save.
+A higher key size creates a more secure key, but takes longer to generate.